 Yes to all of the above 🙂

-6 days per week I wake up and do the following:
+6 days per week I wake up and do some combo of the following:

-- 50 minute brisk walk outdoors (or, if I have access, I might do a similar amount of rowing)
+- 40 minute brisk walk outdoors (or, if I have access, I might do a similar amount of rowing) 5-6 days/wk

 I really enjoy outdoor walks in nature so that is my preferred method, and I usually chat with my wife about ideas while we walk, or listen to a podcast or audiobook, and we hit a store or two for fresh food on the way home (no car, we walk everywhere).